frnno967/WSJT-X-to-eQSL.cc-Auto-Uploader/README.md

 **Version 1.1.0** (2025)
 - Adjusted formatting of fields in windows
+- Added monochrome ASCII output mode
+- Added log rotation feature
 - Fixed input validation of UDP config dialog
-- Eliminated need to restart after changing the auto-upload setting
+- Eliminated need to restart after changing some settings
 - Made debugging output more comprehensive
 - Moved log file to user's home directory with config file
+- Changes to make the program more robust with server lag

 **Version 1.0.0** (2025)
 - Initial release